The Road To Timbuktu

 A One-Stop-Shop for Solo Travellers Over 50

-I’m Peter Kane; a long-term solo explorer sharing the tips, stories, and hard-earned lessons that make travelling later in life easier, cheaper, and far more enjoyable.
+Were Peter & Zander Kane; long-term solo explorers sharing tips, stories, and hard-earned lessons that make travelling later in life easier, cheaper, and far more enjoyable.

 From money-saving hacks to no-nonsense itineraries, this is your go-to place for confident, comfortable, and curiosity-fuelled adventures.